Generic Name: methadone (METH-a-done)

 Brand Name: Generic only.
 No brands available.

 Methadone solution is a narcotic medicine that may become habit-forming.
+Misuse or abuse can lead to overdose and death.
 Do NOT take more than the recommended dose, take for longer than prescribed, or take more often than prescribed without checking with your doctor.

 Methadone solution may cause severe and sometimes fatal breathing problems.
 This effect may occur at any time after you take a dose.
+The risk may be greater when you first start this drug or with any increase in dose.
 Contact your doctor right away if you experience slow, shallow, or difficult breathing.

 Methadone solution is for injection only.
 Accidental swallowing of methadone solution may be fatal, especially in children.
 Keep methadone solution out of the reach of children.
 Seek emergency medical care right away if methadone solution is swallowed.

 Certain types of severe and sometimes fatal irregular heartbeat (QT prolongation, torsades de pointes) have occurred in patients taking methadone solution.
 Tell your doctor right away if you develop an irregular heartbeat.